bkwint/workdaycalculator/README.md

 ## Introduction
 Application that allows you to define a configuration for specific usecases for the workday calculcator

-## Endpoints
-The application has 4 endpoints.
- - getConfig (get the configuration for a specific ref)
- - putConfig (put the configuration for a specific ref)
- - isWorkday defines if the given date is a workday for a given ref
- - addWorkdays calculates the first workday after a specific number of days for a specific date
- - getHolidays to fetch all the holidays for a given zone

 # TODO
  - Write the unit tests
  - Proper errors should be thrown on different errors